 CHP investigating case of suspected food poisoning

-The Centre for Health Protection (CHP) of the Department of Health reminded people to observe good personal, food and environmental hygiene to prevent food-borne diseases.
+The Centre for Health Protection (CHP) of the Department of Health has reminded people to maintain good personal, food and environmental hygiene to prevent food-borne diseases.

-The appeal was made following CHP's investigation into a suspected food poisoning case affecting 10 people.
+The appeal followed CHP's investigation into a suspected food poisoning outbreak affecting 11 persons.

-The affected people, six men and four women aged between 26 and 33, developed gastroenteritis symptoms including abdominal pain and diarrhea about five to 14 hours after attending a banquet at a restaurant in Sha Tin on July 11.
+The affected comprised six men and five women, aged between 26 and 60.
+They developed gastroenteritis symptoms including abdominal pain, vomiting, nausea and diarrhoea about two to 22 hours after having dinner at a restaurant in Hung Hom on October 10.

-Three of them sought medical attention.
-No hospitalisation was required.
-All are in stable condition.
+One of them sought medical attention and no hospitalisation was required.
+All the affected are in stable condition.

 The investigation continues.